-In accordance with Federal Financial Aid regulations, if a student is selected for verification, the Financial Aid Office at Molloy College will request additional information before completing your financial aid package.
+In accordance with Federal Financial Aid regulations, if a student is selected for verification, the Financial Aid Office at Molloy University will request additional information before completing your financial aid package.
 You may be asked to provide student and/or parent IRS tax return transcripts along with completing a Verification Worksheet.
 Any additional information required will vary based on situation.
 Failure to respond promptly may jeopardize your financial aid award.
 The verification process can take two weeks or more for completion, once all documents have been received.

 Completed FAFSA and all verification documents must be received in the Financial Aid Office no later than March 1 each academic year in order to maintain eligibility for need-based institutional grants.
-Students who receive federal grants or loans must submit all verification documents by the end of the academic year or by the last day of enrollment at Molloy College, whichever is earlier.
+Students who receive federal grants or loans must submit all verification documents by the end of the academic year or by the last day of enrollment at Molloy University, whichever is earlier.
 Receipt after the deadline will be evaluated on a case-by-case basis.
 To download and print verification forms, please login to your Financial Aid Portal or visit the Financial Aid Office website.

 In some cases, where there has been a change in a student's financial or family situation, consideration may be made in order to increase the student's financial aid eligibility.
 Although not an exhaustive list, the following are examples of circumstances that may be considered for professional judgment: